NTTLuke/spotify-playlist-crewai/readme.md

 Learning by doing project to generate Spotify playlists using [CrewAi](https://github.com/joaomdmoura/crewAI).

+(🥸 _Improvements WIP_ 🥸)

 ### Description

 Sharing personal insights, including preferences and specific thoughts, aspects like your preferred music genre, current emotional state, activities you are engaged in, or particular needs you aim to satisfy.
-Agents will leverage this detailed information to craft a customized playlist.
+Agents will leverage this detailed information to craft a customized playlist with 10 songs.

-(🥸 _Improvements WIP_ 🥸)
+### Example of prompts

+"Create a playlist with Eurovision 2024 songs", "I need a rock mood for the day", "To the EDM moon" ...

 ### Demo